EmmanuelDemey/trainings-v2/accessibility-backmarket/pages/focus.md

   * Form Controls
   * Links **with a href**
   * Buttons
+* All other elements are not focusable (but clickable)!
+  * They are not accessible.

+---

+# Focus Managment

 * If you need to make an unsemantic element focusable, you need to use the **tabindex** attribute.